deltachat/deltachat-pages/en/help.md

 - Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
 Caution: Make sure, the key is not protected by a password or remove it before.

-If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates one as needed, you have to do nothing.
+If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates one as needed, you don't have to hit a button for it.

 # Multi-client {#multiclient}